Recently Julia Evans wrote an excellent post about debugging a segfault in Rust. (Go read it, it’s good)

 This, of course, must play well with the weird inheritance of keyword font sizes mentioned before.
 In Gecko’s model this isn’t too hard,

 since Gecko recalculates things anyway.
-In Servo’s model we’d have to store a sequence of applications of larger/smaller and relative
+In Servo’s model we’d have to store a sequence of applications of larger

 units, instead of storing just a relative unit.